 Hampshire College offers services on an individual basis to students with documented disabilities.
 The College recognizes its obligation under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 to provide reasonable accommodations for individuals with disabilities so they may participate as fully as possible in the College's academic programs.
 Disabilities may include, but are not limited to, sensory impairments, mobility impairments, chronic illnesses, learning disabilities, attention deficit disorders, and psychological disabilities.
-Joel Dansky, disabilities services coordinator, is responsible for the coordination and provision of services and accommodations for students with disabilities.
-He may be reached at 413.559.5423 or via email: firstname.lastname@example.org.
+The director of accessibility resources and services is responsible for the coordination and provision of services and accommodations for students with disabilities.
+They may be reached at 413.559.5498 or via email: firstname.lastname@example.org.

 Hampshire neither imposes accommodations on a student nor preempts his or her responsibility, as a legal and social adult, to request appropriate accommodations and make sure those needs are met.
 The student must take the lead in completing the disabilities form mailed to all new students upon acceptance to the College, which is also available throughout the academic year from the Center for Academic Support and Advising (CASA).
 Students are expected to work in concert with the appropriate office to specify, arrange, and follow through on accommodations.
 Should problems occur, students should alert the College in a timely fashion so that together we can help solve them.